vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 ## What is Vulkan?

-Vulkan is a crossplatform API (Application Program Interface), developed by the Khronos Group.
+Vulkan is a cross platform graphics API (Application Program Interface), developed by the Khronos Group.
-The Vulkan API is a standard for developers to implement in their preferred environment.
+The Vulkan API is a standard and therefore it can be implemented on multiple devices, platforms and in a variety of different programming languages.

-Vulkan is designed for high performance multithreaded applications, and the API helps by allowing the developer to be more explicit which reduce the guesswork performed by the graphics driver.
+Vulkan is designed to be used in high performance multithreaded applications.
+Vulkan especially benefits from its design as it is more explicit, reducing the guesswork performed by the graphics driver.
 Using Vulkan correctly yields high level performance, low latency, and consistent frame times.

 ## Overview of Vulkan API

 The Vulkan API provides a list of functions, what arguments to pass in, and the return type.
-The API is based on the C Syntax, and should be compatible with a vast majority of languages.
+The API is written in the C programming language, and should be compatible with a vast majority of languages.

 Although this tutorial is written in C++, porting it to other low level languages such as Rust or even plain C should be straight forward.

 ## When to use Vulkan

-Vulkan is a newer API, and is significantly harder to use compared to OpenGL, and does not gaurantee better GPU performance therefore you should not use Vulkan if you don't need its features.

-Vulkan's extra complexity means that development time can be longer, and if your main bottleneck is GPU-side, it is unlikely that implementing Vulkan will improve performance enough to be worth it.
+If your main bottleneck is GPU-side, it is unlikely that implementing Vulkan will improve performance enough to be worth it.
+It should be mentioned that Vulkan is significantly harder to use compared to OpenGL, and its extra complexity often means longer development times.

 If your application consists of big maps, dynamic worlds, or CAD type scenes with a lot of objects, then Vulkan's multithreaded capabilities will likely boost performance.

 The mobile market has a problem with fragmentation.
 Not every phone implements Vulkan (especially older phones) and of those that do, you may have problems with driver quality.
-The phones with good drivers for Vulkan especially benefit from the lower CPU overhead and often sees extensive performance boosts all whille using less battery.
+The phones with good drivers for Vulkan especially benefit from the lower CPU overhead and often see extensive performance boosts all while using less battery.

 ## Cross platform